aandyw/YBF/README.md

     ```

 3.  **Environment Variables:**
-    Create a `.env.local` file in the root of the project and add your OpenAI API key:
+    Create a `.env` file in the root of the project and add your OpenAI API key:
     ```
     OPENAI_API_KEY=your_openai_api_key_here
     ```